 Creating a good website is only one half of the entire process of attracting lots of visitors to hopefully buy your products or services, and help you grow as a business.
 The other half involves using the power of social media to tap into huge traffic sources in order to become more visible on the internet.

-Search engines certainly help in this regard but to grow you need to find a way to make your website available to people outside the limit of search engines, and this is where social media for small, medium and large size businesses comes into play.
+Search engines certainly help in this regard but to grow you need to find a way to make your website available to people outside the limit of search engines, and this is where social media marketing for small, medium and large size businesses comes into play.

 In fact, relying on search engines to make your website famous in a reasonably short amount of time is quite frankly unrealistic.
 It takes a long time, lots of high quality posts, links and trust to make search engines take notice of you.
 The best way to ensure your website gets known sooner rather than later is with the help of social media.